Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 • “We disagree on this topic.
 If you cannot respectfully listen to my perspective, this conversation is over.”

-For example, if I tell someone that this conversation is over, I must walk away.
+For example, if I tell someone this conversation is over, I must walk away.
 If I state that I will quit this job if conditions do not change, I better be ready to walk out the door when the boundary is, once again, trampled.
 If I do not uphold my intended consequence, the boundary violator wins and continues to push my buttons.
 The responsibility then lies in my hands.

 Listen to the Today’s RDH Dental Hygiene Podcast Below: